Skip to Main Content

 Searching SPORTDiscus

-The tips in this video will apply to most other EBSCO databases as well, including SocINDEX, ERIC, , and more.
-Subject specific databases like those may have some special features like unique limiters, but otherwise they will function the same way.
+The tips in this video will apply to most other EBSCO databases, including SocINDEX, CINAHL, SPORTDiscus, and more.
+Subject specific databases may have some special features like unique limiters, but otherwise they will function the same way.
 The name of the database will be listed above the search bar: